GautierLouis/Sample-Compose-Multiplatform/README.md

 *   **Secure Data Storage on Android (SQLCipher/Room):**
     *   Investigate and implement encrypted local database storage on Android.
 This involves replacing the current placeholder database in the `/app/database` module with a robust solution like Room, potentially with SQLCipher for an added layer of security to protect sensitive user data.

-*   **Server-Side Database with Exposed:**
-    *   Transition the `/server` module from its current in-memory data storage to a persistent database solution.
-Kotlin Exposed is a strong candidate for managing database interactions, providing a more scalable and reliable backend.

 *   **Firebase Authentication (Server-Side):**
     *   Implement user authentication on the `/server` using the Firebase Admin SDK.
 The server will handle token verification and user management, providing a secure authentication flow for all client applications.

-*   **Gradle Build Logic with Convention Plugins:**
-    *   Refactor the Gradle build scripts to use convention plugins.
-This involves moving common build configurations (for Android, Kotlin Multiplatform, specific library types) into a `build-logic` module.
-This will improve build script maintainability, reduce boilerplate, and ensure consistency across project modules.

 *   **Koin Dependency Injection Module Verification:**
     *   Enhance testing by adding integrity checks for Koin modules.
 This involves writing tests (likely in `commonTest` or platform-specific test source sets) that utilize Koin\'s testing utilities to verify that all dependency graphs can be correctly resolved at runtime.